S4enL0ng/hetzner-api-dyndns/README.md

 - [`jq`](https://stedolan.github.io/jq/): [install](https://stedolan.github.io/jq/download/)

 ## Generate Access Token
-First, a new access token must be created in the [Hetzner DNS Console](https://dns.hetzner.com/).
+First, a new access token must be created in the [Hetzner Console](https://console.hetzner.com/) for the project your zone lives in.
 This should be copied immediately, because for security reasons it will not be possible to display the token later.
 But you can generate as many tokens as you like.

 # Usage
 You store your Access Token either in the script or set it as an OS environment variable.
 To store it in the script replace `<your-hetzner-dns-api-token>` in the following line in the script.